Which leaders will leave office in 2026?

 ## Contract Snapshot

-This market resolves to "Yes" if Christopher Luxon officially announces his intention to leave or actually leaves his role as Prime Minister of New Zealand before January 1, 2027.
-An official announcement must be reported by a source agency and cannot state a departure date more than one year away.
+1. **YES resolution triggers:** The market resolves to "Yes" if Christopher Luxon officially announces his intention to leave or actually leaves the office of Prime Minister of New Zealand before January 1, 2027.
+An official announcement must be reported by a source agency and cannot specify a departure more than a year from the statement.
+Leaving office includes resignation, termination, removal, impeachment, recall, or the expiration of his term without renewal.

 ## Market Discussion